-In the event of a chemical spill, all personnel should be evacuated from the area of the spill and the Hall County EMS unit shall be notified.
-Copies of all MSDS (material safety data sheets) shall be retained at the administration building and on site where the chemicals are being stored.
+In the event of a chemical spill, all personnel should be evacuated from the area of the spill and the Rabun County EMS unit shall be notified.
+Copies of all MSDS (material safety data sheets) shall be retained at the administration building.